 The Inspire Learning Partnership is an inclusive trust where we focus on the wellbeing and progress of every child and where all members of our community are of equal worth.
 We believe that the Equality Act provides a framework to support our commitment to valuing diversity, tackling discrimination, promoting equality of opportunity and fostering good relationships between people.
 It also ensures that we continue to tackle issues of disadvantage and underachievement of different groups.

-Please click here to find the Trust's Equality Policy.
+Please click here to find the Equal Opportunities Policy.